frontenddogma/web-development-glossary/manuscript/t.md

 : An operator that takes three arguments.
 The arguments and result can be of different types.
 Many programming languages that use C-like syntax feature a ternary operator, `?:`, which defines a conditional expression.
 In some languages, this operator is referred to as the conditional operator.&nbsp;[†](#w-ternary-operator)

 Tesler’s Law
 : An adage in human-computer interaction stating that every application has an inherent amount of complexity that cannot be removed or hidden.
 Instead, it must be dealt with, either in product development or in user interaction, which poses the question of who should be exposed to the complexity.
-For example, should a software developer add complexity to the software code to make the interaction simpler for the user or should the user deal with a complex interface so that the software code can be simple?&nbsp;[†](#w-teslers-law)
+For example, should a software developer add complexity to the software code to make the interaction simpler for the user, or should a user deal with a complex interface so that the software code can be simple?&nbsp;[†](#w-teslers-law)

 Test pyramid
 : A concept by which unit tests, service tests, and UI tests, when drawn in comparison to their desired number and suspected cost (from many cheap unit tests to few expensive UI tests), form a pyramid.
 The test (automation) pyramid is attributed to Mike Cohn, who wrote about it in 2009.